Results of the War of 1812

 The results of the War of 1812, which was fought between the United Kingdom and the United States from 1812 to 1814, included no immediate boundary changes.
-The main result of the War of 1812 has been two centuries of peace between the two countries.
+The main result of the War of 1812 has been over two centuries of peace between the two countries.

-All of the causes for the war had disappeared with the end of the Napoleonic Wars between Britain and France.
-The destruction of the power of two major prewar pro-British groups in the United States (the organized Native American confederacies and the Federalist Party) opened an "Era of Good Feelings," with reduced partisanship and an exuberant spirit.
+All of the causes for the war disappeared with the end of the Napoleonic Wars between Britain and France and the destruction of the power of Native Americans opened an "Era of Good Feelings", with reduced partisanship and an exuberant spirit.
 The British paid little attention to the War of 1812 since they were preoccupied with their final defeat of Napoleon, which occurred in 1815.
 The Americans failed to gain any territory from British North America, despite many American politicians' hopes and expectations, but still managed to gain land from Spain.
-British attempts to reclaim New Ireland in present-day Maine, which was a Crown colony of Britain from September 1814 to April 1815, also failed permanently.

-After Napoleon's defeat in 1814, Britain was no longer at war with France, and restrictions on trade ended.
+After Napoleon's defeat in 1815, Britain was no longer at war with France, and restrictions on trade ended.
 The British suspended their policy of impressment of American sailors since there was no need to resume it.
-Americans believed that they had regained their honor and proclaimed victory in what they called a "Second War of Independence" after the British defeats at New Orleans, Baltimore, and Plattsburgh when the British tried to invade and take control of the three most important ports in America at the time: New Orleans, Baltimore, and New York City, respectively.
-It was perceived that Britain was not able to regain control of America in the same sense that the US had failed to take Canada.
-Some historians claim that had never been plausible or even intended by the British during any of the war.
-However, the British and their Spanish ally did not recognize the 1803 Louisiana Purchase because they voided all treaties and land deals made by Napoleon after his defeat in 1814.
-Napoleon first pressured Spain to transfer Louisiana to France in 1800, and three years later, France sold it to the United States.
-In January 1815, the only country in the world to recognize the Louisiana Purchase was the United States.
-Louisiana and West Florida, which was occupied by the United States in 1813, but the US did not have to evacuate them after the war, and they were not part of the Treaty of Ghent.
-The treaty dealt with only the US and Canadian border.
+Americans believed that they had regained their honor and proclaimed victory in what they called a "Second War of Independence" after the British defeats at New Orleans and it was perceived that Britain was not able to regain control of America.
+However, that had never been plausible or even intended by the British during any of the war.